-Primary Care Physician services must be provided by an in-network Family Medicine or Internal Medicine provider, unless you choose to use your POS Benefits to see an out-of-network provider.
+Primary Care Physician services must be provided by an in-network Family Medicine or Internal Medicine provider.

 Changing your PCP

 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
 If you wish to change your PCP, please call Member Services.
 Each plan PCP may make referrals to certain plan specialists and uses certain hospitals within their network.
 This means that the plan PCP you choose may determine the specialists and hospitals you may use.
 If there are specific specialists or hospitals you want to use, find out if your plan PCP uses these specialists or hospitals.